Special Educational Needs (SEN)

 When pupils have SEND before they join us at Riddlesden St. Mary’s CE Primary School, we work with the people who already know them and use the information already available to identify what their specific needs will be in our school setting.

-The progress of all pupils is monitored continually throughout the school year, we three key assessment points on a termly basis.
-If our teachers think your child is not making the same progress as other pupils or is not making the progress that would be expected of them, or if you as the parents are concerned about your child’s progress, this would be reported to our Inclusion Lead (Mrs Gail Grant).
+The progress of all pupils is monitored continually throughout the school year, with three key assessment points on a termly basis.
+If our teachers think your child is not making the same progress as other pupils or is not making the progress that would be expected of them, or if you as the parents are concerned about your child’s progress, this would be reported to our Inclusion Lead (Miss Sophie Kyriakides).
 We would then observe them and carry out further assessments in order to pinpoint what is causing the difficulty.
-Staff in school may work with your child at this point in order to complete a range of assessments to highlight your child’s strengths and possible areas of weakness so that support can be carefully targeted to their needs.
+Staff in school may work with your child at this point in order to complete a range of assessments to highlight your child’s strengths and possible areas to develop so that support can be carefully targeted to their needs.
 We would share with you what we find and agree with you what we will do next and what you can do to help your child.

 How could my child get help in school?

 Children in school will get support that is specific to their individual needs.
 This will be provided by the class teacher and may also involve other support staff in the school.
-If necessary, staff may visit the school from the Local Authority central services, such as the ASD Outreach Team, or Learning Support Services.
+If necessary, staff may visit the school from the Local Authority central services, such as the SCIL Team (Social, communication, interaction and learning team), ASD Outreach Team (Autism), or other specific support services.
 If necessary, staff may visit from outside agencies, such as the Speech and Language Therapy service.

 How is extra support allocated to children?

-The school budget, received from the local authority, includes money specifically for supporting children with SEND where required.
-The Headteacher decides on the budget for SEND in consultation with the governors, on the basis of the needs in the school.
-The Headteacher and the Inclusion Lead discuss all the information they have about SEND in the school, including those children already receiving extra support; children who need extra support; children who have been identified as not making as much progress as would be expected and any resources/training required.
+The school budget, received from the local authority, includes money specifically for supporting all children with SEND.
+The Head teacher decides on the budget for SEND in consultation with the governors, on the basis of the needs in the school.
+The Head teacher and the Inclusion Lead discuss all the information they have about SEND in the school, including those children already receiving extra support; children who need extra support; children who have been identified as not making as much progress as would be expected and any resources/training required.

 How can I let the school know I am concerned about my child’s progress in school?